+(The Theory Paper shall be of 70 marks and of 3 hours duration.
 The question asked may be objective and subjective both or subjective only.
+30 Marks have been assigned for sessionals.)

 Dividends-Payments-Capitalization-profit; Audit to Account.

 Debentures, Kinds, shareholders and debenture holders, remedies of debenture holders.
 Borrowing powers and effect of unauthorized borrowings, charges and mortgages, Loans to other companies, Instruments, contracts by companies.